agglayer/e2e/scenarios/pos-veblop/README.md

 ### Scenario 4

-The script launches a Polygon PoS devnet with 5 validators and 4 rpc nodes.
-It waits until block 1000 to ensure VeBloP is active and different spans happened with producer rotations.
-It then checks if there is an equal slot distribution between block producers.
+The script starts a Polygon PoS devnet with 5 validators and 4 RPC nodes.
+It waits until block 1000 to ensure VEBloP is active and that multiple spans with producer rotations have occurred.
+It then verifies whether block producer slots are evenly distributed over the last 1000 blocks, allowing a tolerance of ±1 span (128 blocks).

-Note: We could even wait more blocks, e.g. 10 000 blocks to validate the invariant with more confidence.
+Note: Waiting for more blocks, e.g., 10,000, would provide greater confidence in validating this invariant.

 ```bash
 ./run.sh --env .env.default.notests